erictleung/NLMITC19/README.md

 Query data
 ----------

 Below is the code to query the Twitter data for the `#NLMITC19`.
+I ran this at 2019-06-28 22:50.

     rt <- search_tweets("#NLMITC19 OR #NLMIT19", n = 1800, include_rts = FALSE)